 Chemigation Violation Procedure

-The violation procedure requires CPNRD to first send a written notice to violators to allow a chemigator to come into compliance.
+CPNRD first sends a written notice to violators to allow the person who will be chemigating to come into compliance.
 If no compliance is achieved, CPNRD notifies the Nebraska Department of Environmental Quality (NDEQ) and issues an order to suspend operation until a permit is obtained.
 Once notice is provided to the violator, and regardless of whether voluntary compliance is achieved, CPNRD may alert the county attorney to initiate litigation.
 Civil penalties include $1,000 per day per site where a violation has occurred; and between $1,000-$5,000 per day per site for any subsequent violations.